bypassrg/att/README.md

 # BypassAttRG
 Using Asuswrt-Merlin to bypass AT&amp;T's residential gateway. (rt-ac68u <--> ~BGW210~ <--> ONT)
 This method only requires Asuswrt-Merlin.
-No *pfSense*, or *netgraph*  or dumb switch needed.
+No *pfSense*, or *netgraph*, or ubiquiti devices,  or dumb switch needed.
 I only tested with rt-ac68u, but the method should work for all Asuswrt-Merlin based wireless routers (Please let me know if it doesn't).
 Now, the home router connects optical network terminal(ONT) directly.
 You should setup the firewall wisely.